-Vacations are usually a time where you can let loose and escape from the everyday routine.
-While this may work for parents and some kids, it doesn’t work for everyone, especially babies.
-Should you stick to the baby’s routine on vacation?
-Here are the reasons why this TMOM thinks you should.
+Vacations are usually a time to let loose and escape from the everyday routine.
+While this may work for parents and some kids, it doesn’t work for everyone, especially little ones.
+Should you stick to a baby sleep schedule and other daily routines on vacation?
+Yes.
+And these tips will help you do just that.

 The number one reason we stick to a routine is because a tired baby is not a happy baby.
 They cry through meals, make a scene no matter where you go, and end up making life miserable for everyone around them.

-Here are my tips for sticking to a baby’s routine on vacation:
+Here are my tips for sticking to a baby sleep schedule and daily routine on vacation:

 Get a Suite